-Two successive increases in SARS-CoV-2 in wastewater levels have been observed between weeks 44-46 in Central WWTP (tested by DUT).
-Two successive increases were observed in samples from KwaMashu, Phoenix and Isipingo (southern eThekwini) in the previous weeks between weeks 42-43.
+Two successive increases in SARS-CoV-2 in wastewater levels were observed between weeks 44-46 in Central WWTP (tested by DUT).
+Two successive increases were also observed in samples from KwaMashu, Phoenix and Isipingo (southern eThekwini) between weeks 42-43.
 However latest results appear stable.
 KwaMashu and Phoenix are geographically co-located.
-Therefore, authorities should strengthen surveillance for cases in these areas with increasing SARS-CoV-2 levels, coupled with close monitoring of subsequent samples in these plants.
+Therefore, authorities should strengthen surveillance for cases in the areas with increasing SARS-CoV-2 levels, coupled with close monitoring of subsequent samples in these plants.
 The SARS-CoV-2 levels in other WWTPs in both eThekwini and uMgungundlovu tested from week 42-45, 2021 remained low or stable, paralleling the decrease in clinical cases.
 However, more recent samples will be required for confirmation.